Want to follow along with this writing? Sign up Today, it's free and easy

 Very Interesting...I like how unique your character names are.
 Also liked the ending:)

 I thought that this was really interesting and well organized!
 Your idea was so cool and this was a really fantastic way to do it.
 The way you addressed all the emotions of the elephant was really awesome!

-over 1 year ago Summer said:
+almost 2 years ago Summer said:

 Here are my thoughts as I read:

 Ooh, love the alliteration in the first sentence!
 Great job.

 “There was the ever-present smells…” Since you’re describing more than one smell, it should be “there WERE”